-On Saturday, February 25th, 2017 at the MIT Media lab, 150+ hackers with diverse backgrounds and expertise will come together with mentors and experts to create solutions that combat unconscious bias, increase diversity and inclusion, and inspire future technologies.Hackers will be asked to choose one of nine challenges across five topic areas: hiring and work practices, race relations, gender equality, education, and bias online.
+On Saturday, February 25th, 2017 at the MIT Media lab, 150+ hackers with diverse backgrounds and expertise came together with mentors and experts to create solutions that combat unconscious bias, increase diversity and inclusion, and inspire future technologies.Hackers were asked to choose one of nine challenges across five topic areas: hiring and work practices, race relations, gender equality, education, and bias online.

 Hiring & work

 Ethnic name bias

 Evidence has shown that job applicants with ethnic-sounding names are discriminated against during the hiring process, oftentimes receiving call-backs or job offers less frequently relative to other candidates with equivalent skills, education or background but without such names.
 Resume blinding - the elimination of names from the initial screening of resumes - has been suggested and partially implemented as a solution, but it is not widespread and only addresses the very initial phase of the hiring process; bias based on ethnic origin still persists in later stages of the hiring process and even in the workplace.

 How would you solve this issue and create a hiring process that is truly blind to ethnic origin or race?